lucagrementieri/tfkeras-template/README.md

-# Tensorflow Template
+# TF.Keras Template

-Code and documentation template for Tensorflow research projects.
+Code and documentation template for deep learning projects based on tf.keras.
-This repository is intended to be cloned at the beginning of any new research deep learning project based on Tensorflow.
+This repository is intended to be cloned at the beginning of any new deep learning project based on Tensorflow 2 and Keras.

 Every TODO comment in the code indicates a portion of the code that should be adapted for every specific project.